-- Response: Although the phasing of public road improvements has changed from previous approvals, Main Street and Agnes Avenue will remain predominantly the same as approved by the City, with a few minor changes to Agnes Avenue shed section as noted below: - On-street Parking: One (1) 8-foot parallel parking area on the east side of the north segment; one (1) 19.5-foot 60-degree angled parking area on the west side of the central segments as well as one (1) 8-foot parallel parking area on the east side a central segment. - Rain Garden: One (1) 8.5-foot curb and rain garden on the east side of a central segment and one (1) 12.5-foot curb and planter/swale on the east side of the north segment. - Sidewalks: Two (2) 6-10-foot sidewalks on both sides of the street of the south segment. - Sidewalks: One (1) 9.5-foot curb and sidewalk with tree wells on the west side of a central segment. - Landscaping: Landscaping varies in width but remains along the east side of Agnes Avenue. - Utilities: Identified locations of storm sewer, sanitary sewer, water, phone, power, cable, and gas utilities within the cross sections. - Utilities: Identification of 5-foot PUE and Franchise Utility Zones on the west side of Agnes Avenue.
+- Response: Although the phasing of public road improvements has changed from previous approvals, Main Street and Agnes Avenue will remain predominantly the same as approved by the City, and these facilities will meet the intent of the street design standard per OCMC 12.04.180, with a few minor changes to Agnes Avenue shed section as noted below: - On-street Parking: One (1) 8-foot parallel parking area on the east side of the north segment; one (1) 19.5-foot 60-degree angled parking area on the west side of the central segments as well as one (1) 8-foot parallel parking area on the east side a central segment. - Rain Garden: One (1) 8.5-foot curb and rain garden on the east side of a central segment and one (1) 12.5-foot curb and planter/swale on the east side of the north segment. - Sidewalks: Two (2) 6-10-foot sidewalks on both sides of the street of the south segment. - Sidewalks: One (1) 9.5-foot curb and sidewalk with tree wells on the west side of a central segment. - Landscaping: Landscaping varies in width but remains along the east side of Agnes Avenue. - Utilities: Identified locations of storm sewer, sanitary sewer, water, phone, power, cable, and gas utilities within the cross sections. - Utilities: Identification of 5-foot PUE and Franchise Utility Zones on the west side of Agnes Avenue.